deepanshutuli20/tech_blog/content/Articles/Hosting your own ChatGPT with openUI & Ollama.md

 ![[ollama_gui.png]]

-*Main feature of using openUI is that it can offer many more features such as choosing between many LLM's or the ability to upload files for context*
+*The main feature of using openUI is that it can offer many more features such as choosing between many LLM's or the ability to upload files for context*